UXSoc/uxsoc-apps-cms/src/pages/index.md

     positions:
       - description: >-
-          The VP of Events is **in charge of making sure the programs and logistics of UXSoc's events are smooth and well-designed**.
+          The VP of Events is **in charge of making sure the programs and logistics of UX Society's events are smooth and well-designed**.
 They are responsible for keeping the overall event experience (both for audience and speaker) meaningful and relevant.